About Me

 Ashley in a black and white, with short hair and glasses, looks straight ahead, and wears a collared short sleeve shirt with a galaxy on her chest.
 She sits next to a redwood tree and blackberries.
 Above her is a shooting star and synapses.

-Our journey begins in 2002.
+This leg of the journey begins in 2002.

 Race, class, gender, sexuality, ability—power over and power with.
 My burning questions: answered.
 That gut-wrenching feeling, the suffering I noticed everywhere: now I know why.